-While there has been a sustained and determined engagement with various elements of Emily Dickinson’s life and literary output, there has been a surprising lack of inquiry into the role that music played in her life.
-Renowned as a poet of contemporary vision and sensibility, it is less well-known that Emily Dickinson was successfully trained in the fundamentals of music practice and theory, and reached an impressively high standard of technical agility and nuance.
+What role did music play in Emily Dickinson’s life?
+While scholars have investigated countless aspects of Dickinson’s life and literary output, there has been a surprising lack of inquiry into the role of music.
+While she was renowned as a poet of contemporary vision and sensibility, it is less well-known that Dickinson was successfully trained in the fundamentals of music practice and theory, and reached an impressively high standard of technical agility and nuance.
 Further, she was also exposed to church music and hymnal in her formative years.
-Despite Dickinson existing within a conservative domestic environment, she created her poems and possibly also her letters based on an embedded internal musical script, or musical roadmap, for her work.
+Despite Dickinson existing within a conservative domestic environment, she created her poems and possibly also her letters based on a progressive internal musical script, or musical roadmap.

 The vibrant and throbbing rhythms and sounds, which Dickinson incorporates into many of her poems and letters testify to her rare ability to convey profound concepts in musical form, nuance and terminology. … [music] emanates from the depths of her own being to create contrapuntal melodies which achieve either an harmonic or a dissonant whole.

 In Dickinson’s own words, from a letter to Elizabeth Holland about 1872:

 In adequate Music there is a Major and a Minor – (L370).